2005 National League Division Series: Game 4

-In the third, the Braves loaded the bases on two walks and a hit-by-pitch off Brandon Backe when Adam LaRoche's grand slam put them up 4–0.
-In the fifth, Marcus Giles singled, Chipper Jones doubled, and Andruw Jones's sacrifice fly scored Giles to make it 5–0 and knocked Backe out of the game.
+In the third, the Braves struck first when Rafael Furcal walked, Marcus Giles hit a force play before Chipper Jones walked and a hit-by-pitch to Andruw Jones loaded the bases off Astros starter Brandon Backe.
+Adam LaRoche's grand slam put them up 4–0.
+In the fifth, Giles singled and Jones doubled before Andruw Jones's sacrifice fly scored Giles to make it 5–0 and knocked Backe out of the game.
 The Braves then loaded the bases, but Mike Gallo in relief got a ground out to escape further damage.
 In the bottom of the inning, the Astros loaded the bases on three singles but only scored once on pinch-hitter Orlando Palmeiro's sacrifice fly.
 In the top of the seventh, LaRoche attempted to score from first on Jeff Francoeur's double, but was thrown out at the plate in what proved to be a crucial play.
 Francoeur moved to third on the throw home but was stranded.
 Brian McCann's home run in the eighth off Wandy Rodriguez made it 6–1 Braves, but in the bottom of the inning, Hudson walked Brad Ausmus and allowed an infield single to pinch-hitter Eric Bruntlett to end his night.
 Kyle Farnsworth relived Hudson and got one out, but threw a wild pitch that advanced Ausmus and Bruntlett to second and third and walked pinch-hitter Luke Scott on a full count to load the bases.
 Lance Berkman then hit a grand slam to cut the lead to 6-5.
 In the ninth and down to their final out, Brad Ausmus hit a solo home run that barely cleared the left-center wall and Andruw Jones's glove off Farnsworth to tie the game and force extra innings.